klausman/armapadocs/content/mods/ace_medical/index.md

   obvious reasons.
 If there isn't any, perform CPR.
 Repeat until the patient has a stable pulse (recheck frequently if they stay unconscious!) or a medic arrives and then follow their instructions.

+Again, there is usually no point in giving morphine to an unconscious patient.

 ## Medics